 This box: view talk edit

 Tac (also referred to asT.A.C.) is anenemy inKirby Super Star andits remake.
 He can empowerKirby with the "Copy"Copy Ability when inhaled.
-Tac's appearance consists of a dark blue robe with a green bag with a wind-like lines to stealHelpers orCopy Abilities.
+Tac's appearance consists of a dark blue robe with a green bag with wind-like lines to stealHelpers orCopy Abilities.
 He has cat ears and visible eyes, but it is unknown what the rest of his face looks like.
 InHelper to Hero, Tac appears to have a middle tan, white clothing, and a red bag.
 InKirby Super Star and its remake, Tac can be used as aHelper by discarding theCopy Ability and is also playable in Helper to Hero.

 Game appearances[edit]